-A number of approaches help minimise observer bias.
 Training is a logical approach to ensure that search effort is consistent across workers.
-Observers may vary in their perception of key measures like transect width or plot radius, but this measurement error can often be addressed with simple tools (e.g. tape, length of line, plastic pipe) (Morrison et al. 2008).
+It may also be important to provide measuring devices (e.g. tape, length of line, plastic pipe) to reduce measurement error (Morrison et al. 2008); for example, transect width or radius of a plot.
 When surveys are compared over years, having leaders with experience can help standardise methodologies between years (Ryan and Ronconi 2011; Bourgeois et al. 2013; Dilley et al. submitted).
-Furthermore, it may be useful for a single observer to do aspects of the work that may be more sensitive to observer error and experience, such as burrow inspection by burrowscope (Cuthbert 2001; Parker et al. 2015; S. Waugh pers. com.).
+Furthermore, it may be useful for a single observer to do aspects of the work that may be more sensitive to observer error/experience, such as burrow inspection by burrowscope (Cuthbert 2001; Parker et al. 2015; S. Waugh pers. com.).